sunnyraja2004/Machine-Translation-System-for-India/README.md

 Email: sunnyrp21@iitk.ac.in

-Project Overview
+📌 Project Overview

-The task involved building an encoder–decoder NMT system using only the provided data, no pretrained language models, and PyTorch-only implementations.
+The task involved building an encoder–decoder NMT system using only the provided data, without any pre-trained language models, and with PyTorch-only implementations.

-After experimenting with:
+Models Explored

 Seq2Seq (no attention)